tinyplex/tinybase/site/guides/07_developer_tools/4_command_line.md

 app.

-We conclude this section on developer tools with a look at how you can inspect the content of your data in the StoreInspector guide.
+We conclude this section on developer tools with a look at how you can inspect the content of your data.
+Please continue to the Inspecting Data guide.